The incredible health benefits and properties of lion’s mane mushrooms are just starting to be understood by science.

 Are You Interested in Taking a Lion’s Mane Extract?

+It's best to take lion's mane in the morning, and what better way to do so than a bowl of granola.
 If you’re interested in trying a lion’s mane extract, why not do it with delicious granola fortified with a hyperconcentrated extract made from organic mushrooms.

 Our granola contains extracts of some of the healthiest mushrooms you can take—lion’s mane, chaga, and the cordyceps mushroom.